+Council

+- Approves the Council Plan

+- Endorses the Constitution

+- Approves the policy and financial frameworks

+Cabinet

+- Primary decision making body of the Council - Comprises of the Leader of the Council and Cabinet members who have responsibility for specific portfolios

+Audit Committee

-Council Approves the Council Plan Endorses the Constitution Approves the policy and financial frameworks Cabinet Primary decision making body of the Council Comprises of the Leader of the Council and Cabinet members who have responsibility for specific portfolios Audit Committee Help raise the profile of internal control, risk management and financial reporting issues within the Council, as well as providing a forum for the discussion of issues raised by internal and external auditors Standards & Constitution & Democratic Services Committee Standards Committee promotes high standards of conduct by elected and co-opted members and monitors the operation of the Members' Code of conduct.
-Constitution & Democratic Services Committee considers and proposes changes to the Constitution and the Code of Corporate Governance.
-Portfolio Programme Boards Track efficiencies, highlighting risk and mitigating actions to achievement Consider the robustness of efficiency planning and forecasting and consider resourcing of planned delivery Plan communication and engagement activity Overview & Scrutiny Committees Review and scrutinise the decisions and performance of Council, Cabinet, and Committees Review and scrutinise the decisions and performance of other public bodies including partnerships Assists the Council and Cabinet in the development of the Budget and Policy framework by in-depth analysis of policy issues.
-Established the Chair/Vice Chair Liaison Group Chief Officers Team & Service Managers Set governance standards Lead and apply governance standards across portfolios Undertake annual self-assessment Internal Audit Provide an annual independent and objective opinion on the adequacy and effectiveness of internal control, risk management and governance arrangements Investigates fraud and irregularity
+Help raise the profile of internal control, risk management and financial reporting issues within the Council, as well as providing a forum for the discussion of issues raised by internal and external auditors

+Standards and Constitution & Democratic Services Committees

+- Standards Committee promotes high standards of conduct by elected and co-opted members and monitors the operation of the Members' Code of conduct. - Constitution & Democratic Services Committee considers and proposes changes to the Constitution and the Code of Corporate Governance.

+Portfolio Programme Boards

+- Track efficiencies, highlighting risk and mitigating actions to achievement - Consider the robustness of efficiency planning and forecasting and consider resourcing of planned delivery - Plan communication and engagement activity

+Overview & Scrutiny Committees

+- Review and scrutinise the decisions and performance of Council, Cabinet, and Committees - Review and scrutinise the decisions and performance of other public bodies including partnerships - Assists the Council and Cabinet in the development of the Budget and Policy framework by in-depth analysis of policy issues. - Established the Chair/Vice Chair Liaison Group

+Chief Officers Team & Service Managers

+- Set governance standards

+- Lead and apply governance standards across portfolios

+- Undertake annual self-assessment

+Internal Audit

+- Provide an annual independent and objective opinion on the adequacy and effectiveness of internal control, risk management and governance arrangements - Investigates fraud and irregularity assurance that inform this governance review are detailed below: Monitoring Officer Section 151 Officer Chief Officers Team Information Governance Internal Audit • Corporate oversight and Legal and regulatory Proper administration • The Monitoring Officer is • Annual opinion report on the Council's designated as our Senior adequacy of internal controls, strategic planning assurance • Monitors the operation financial affairs Information Risk Owner management Corporate and Annual of the Constitution (SIRO) governance arrangements Governance Assessment Internal Audit plan and report Ombudsman Data Protection • Implement and monitor tracking / performance by regulatory and other investigations procedures including Audit Committee governance protocols Designated Senior GDPR Information Risk Owner Provision of advice & • Information Security & (SIRO) Records Management consultancy • Undertake Investigation and procedures proactive Fraud work Audit Committee External Audit / Inspections Overview & Scrutiny Risk Management Counter Fraud Self-assessment Management Policy review and Risk Financial • Anti-Fraud and Corruption statements challenge Audit Committee Policy and Strategy audit Whistleblowing & • Overview & scrutiny of · Review effectiveness of Quarterly monitoring • Thematic & arrangements national topics internal and external reporting reviews Codes of Conduct for • Corporate & Portfolio audit Strategic Risks Other external Officers and Members inspections

-How does Flintshire Council monitor and evaluate the effectiveness of its governance arrangements?
+How have we monitored and evaluated the effectiveness of our governance arrangements?

-The Council annually reviews the effectiveness of its governance framework including the system of internal control.
-The key elements of assurance that inform this governance review are detailed below:
+On an annual basis, we review the effectiveness of our governance framework including the system of internal control.
+The key elements of